Herberto Hélder: Biography

 Herberto Helder was born in the Portuguese Atlantic island of Madeira.
-In 1946 he traveled to Lisbon to complete his secondary studies and subsequently in 1948 moved to Coimbra to study Law at university.
-In 1949 he had changed to the Humanities University to study Romance Philology but dropped out after three years without completing the course.
-After returning to Lisbon he took up several temporary jobs, and got in contact with a circle of artists and writers such as Mário Cesariny, Luiz Pacheco, João Vieira and Hélder Macedo.
-This group revolved around Surrealism which would inform his early writings.
-In 1958 his first book, O Amor em Visita was published.
-In the following years he traveled and lived in France, Holland and Belgium taking menial jobs to survive.
+In 1946 he traveled to Lisbon to complete his secondary studies and subsequently in 1948 moved to Coimbra to go into Law school.
+By 1949 he had transferred to the Humanities University to study Romance Philology but dropped out after three years without completing the course.
+After returning to Lisbon he took up several temporary jobs, getting in touch with a circle of artists and writers such as Mário Cesariny, Luiz Pacheco, João Vieira and Hélder Macedo.
+The group revolved around Surrealism, which would inform his early writings.
+In 1958, his first book, O Amor em Visita was published.
+Over the course of the following years, he traveled and lived in France, the Netherlands, and Belgium, taking menial jobs to survive.

-In 1994, he was the winner of the Pessoa Prize, which he refused, saying "Don't tell anyone and give the prize to someone else ..."
+In 1994, he was the winner of the Pessoa Prize, which he turned down, saying "Don't tell anyone and give the prize to someone else ..."